 Harlei: No, you're being too hard on him.
 He had his valid reasons for starting us on this topic, you can be sure.
 For example: I bet there are loads of journeys into the far future which involve the Solar System.
 Think of Night, for example...

 Stid: But travel into the future is hardly to be distinguished from suspended animation, at least in its effects.
 Real time-travel is travel into the past, or arrival of future people into our present.
 Going against the time-current.
-That's the real stuff, the dangerous stuff.
-Reality-changing stuff.
-That must be what this page is about - eh, Zendexor?
+That's the real stuff, the supremely dangerous challenge!
+Reality-risking - that's what this page has to be about - eh, Zendexor?

 Zendexor: You're right, and I shall justify its presence on this OSS website as follows: